By Chris Bowers Open Left

 More than five out of six Americans are opposed to cutting 98% of the federal budget.
 Most don’t want to cut the remaining 2%, either.
 Keep that in mind whenever you hear politicians calling for spending cuts, and polls claiming that voters want spending cuts.

 Posted by Bob Higgins on February 5, 2010, With 0 Reads, Filed under Economy.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.